You get assigned an implementation.

 And now you and your team are shaking in fear.

 First, lean into the fear.
 Ignoring it, hiding from it, trying to brush it off as it ain’t no thang – is the easy path.
 Instead, get your team together and do a pre-mortem.

 Step 1 – The Pre-mortem meeting

 Follow the instructions from this gameplay site.
 In short, ask every project member, “What will go wrong?”
 If you are bold, go with “How will this end in disaster?”

 The object is to create a space where all the fears can be shared.
 By identifying the concern, you can then address them.
 Once you have them all out, preferably written on a whiteboard for all of your team to see, the next step is to prioritize the list.
 Do not rush this.
 Create a safe space for everyone to vote and weigh in on this part.
 Then, proceed to the next step.

 Step 2 – We Can’t Because

 With the prioritized list of everything that will go wrong, write up the phrase “We Can’t because…” above the list.
 This is where things shift in the Pre-mortem – so I recommend taking some time between step 1 and Step 2.

 You’ll want to change the tone of the conversation from “We Can’t Because…” to “We Can If…” To do that, take the top thing on the list and shift it from a problem to a constraint.
-It’s not impossible to achieve – it’s just really difficult or very likely to happen.
+It’s not impossible to achieve – it’s just tricky or likely to happen.
 (I’m assuming this part, but when I’ve run this experience, very few people have come up with the impossible to achieve).
 By shifting the fear to a constraint, you can attack it with whatever you can imagine.
 As you go through fear after fear, you’ll move from problem to solution.
-And the impact, even if some of the “Can-if” solutions seem highly improbable, has a way of pulling the team from what can’t be done to what can be done.
+And the impact, even if some of the “Can-if” solutions seem improbable, has a way of pulling the team from what can’t be done to what can be done.

 References and Resources